cinaq/cinaq-website/content/blog/reduce-screen-time-as-developer.md

 ## Summary

 Digital screens are everywhere in today’s modern world.
 Screens have invaded our daily lives.
 Be it at work in the office or at home watching a blockbuster on [Netflix](https://netflix.com).
 As developers we are faced with even more screen exposure.
 Therefore we have should be extra conscious and protect our eyes and psychological health.
 We highlighted a few simple changes you can make to improve those fronts, like getting computer glasses and reduce screen time.
 Take breaks.
 Sometimes it can even increase your productivity and creativity.

+In short; try to replace screen time with other activities.
+Go for the long walk.
+Now.